qurator-spk/dinglehopper/README.md

   The metrics can be chosen via a comma separated combination of their acronyms like "--metrics=ca,wer,boc,bow".

+  The html report can be enabled/disabled using --html/--no-html.

   By default, the text of PAGE files is extracted on 'region' level.
 You may use "--textequiv-level line" to extract from the level of TextLine tags.

 Options:
   --metrics                 Enable different metrics like ca|cer, wa|wer, boc and bow.
-  --textequiv-level LEVEL   PAGE TextEquiv level to extract text from --progress                Show progress bar
+  --textequiv-level LEVEL   PAGE TextEquiv level to extract text from --html / --no-html        Enabling/disabling html report.
+  --progress                Show progress bar
   --help                    Show this message and exit.
 ~~~